zabroseric/sfdc-xml-parser/README.md

 ### Value Encoding

-In addition to tag sanitization, text values containing special characters are required to be encoded.
+In addition to node name sanitization, text values containing special characters are required to be encoded.

 Please see an example of this working: